 I love summer when the living is easy…gardening, grilling, and maybe a little light canning.
-I’m not about putting up quarts of tomatoes (although you should see how many plants we put in) but I tinker with small batches of something special.
+I’m not about putting up quarts of tomatoes (although you should see how many plants we put in), but love tinkering with small batches of something special.
 Cowboy Candy Sweet Hot Pickled Peppers fit the bill & bonus…they go right in the fridge and don’t have to be “processed.”
-(But you can can them if you wish.)
+(But you can “can” them if you wish.)

-This Cowboy Candy came about because I boght jalapenos at Aldi.
+This Cowboy Candy came about from buying jalapenos at Aldi.
 You can’t buy one or two…nope, nope, nope, ya gotta buy a package of a dozen.
-Since I hate waste I planned to roast, peel, deseed, and freeze when I had an “aha” moment.
+Since I hate waste, I planned to roast, peel, deseed, and freeze when I had an “aha” moment.
 I would pickle those babies.

 About Cowboy Candy Sweet Hot Pickled Peppers:

 So yet again, my food ADD (make this, no make that, well, maybe I’ll pin it…three hours later, no food for dinner but 7 gazillion recipes pinned) took over.
-Before you know it, I was venturing deep into Texas territory with Cowboy Candy Sweet Hot Pickled Peppers!
+Before you know it, I was venturing deep into Texas territory.

-A small batch (one jar) of Cowboy Candy is quick, inexpensive and so good you’ll want them all the time!
-It’s easy to double or triple using the recipe calculator but do the math for larger batches.
+A small batch (one jar) of Cowboy Candy is quick, inexpensive, and so good you’ll want it all the time!
+It’s easy to double or triple using the recipe calculator, but do the math for larger batches.

 The Peppers: